GChristensen/NewsBlurMod/README.md

 * Enlarged preview images in the grid mode, changed content position of the images to "contain" instead of "fill".
 * New dark theme.
+* The discovery dropdown is hidden.
 * Single click on unread count to mark as read.
 * Websub is enabled by default, throttling of websub pushes is turned off, subscription lease is infinite, so NewsBlurMod could seamlessly be used with [Feedxcavator](https://github.com/GChristensen/feedxcavator).
 * Disabled Prometheus middleware.

 ## Installation Instructions

+### Running under Linux (recommended)

+Clone the repo and use the Makefile.unix to install NewsBlurMod: `sudo make -f Makefile.unix nb`

 ### Running under Docker Engine inside WSL2
 * Enable 'Virtual Machine Platform' and 'WSL2' Windows system components.